appintheair/aita-track-flight-scheme/README.md

 If App in the Air is not installed on the device, you can generate a url which will lead the user to the store and then to the newly installed app keeping parameters in mind (so the user will have a trip added after 'clean' install).

-To do this you need to make
+To do this you need to make a request to the following link:
 ```
 GET https://www.appintheair.mobi/api/prepare_deeplink?link=LINK
 LINK -> your generated link without url-scheme (i.e. trip?source=XXX&...)